- Betpack »

 Types of Horse Races

-There are several types of races you can find at various bookmakers, and understanding each type of horse racing is crucial for anyone interested in betting on the races.
+There are several types of races you can find at our full list of UK online bookmakers, and understanding each type of horse racing is crucial for anyone interested in betting on the races.
 Some races are for leisure while others are excellent for festivals and events.

 Flat racing is a type of horse race that takes place on a levelled, flat surface.
 Some flat racing events, such as the Dubai World Cup night take place on tracks, while others take place on turf.